getFrontend/site-Atrium/README.md

 ## About

-Website made for the pension ÁTRIUM.
+Website made for the pension ÁTRIUM in Trutnov.